cslev/nmaas/README.md

-# End-host Driven Troubleshooting (EDT) Architecture for Software-Defined Networking
+# User Driven Troubleshooting Architecture for Software-Defined Networking
-This PoC code is for an envisioned architecture discussed in a research paper submitted to Globecom 2017.
+This PoC code is for an envisioned architecture discussed in a research paper.

 ## Requirements:
  - python